marfi/Flask-simplepycodes/README.md

 The intention and focus of the project is to learn Flask framework in practical way by creating real project. pages created by raw HTML and Bootstrap. smtplib for mail handling.
 File structure is very simple and straigh forward, the project is stll under development.
 Static folder is empty i havent done any CSS.
+I tried to use different file structure but it might be not the best way.